 In February 2017 Cobbs Creek Neighbors co-hosted a combined Mental Health First Aid and Narcan training with state representative Joanna McClinton, in response to the troubling heroin epidemic in Philadelphia.

 Also, in an effort to get more community members involved in local elections they plan to host community forums on candidates and ballot issues so people can vote from an informed place.

 At every meeting, Cobbs Creek Neighbors tries to have a special guest speaker give a brief presentation.
-Guests have included representatives from the West Philly Skills Initiative job training and placement program, and Philadelphia Water, to speak on infrastructural developments coming to the Cobbs Creek Parkway as part of the Green Cities, Clean Waters initiative.
+Guests have included representatives from the West Philly Skills Initiative job training and placement program, and Philadelphia Water, to speak on infrastructure developments coming to the Cobbs Creek Parkway as part of the Green Cities, Clean Waters initiative.

 CPI continues to inform my work, especially with the electives they offer to alumna.
 I have reached out to several CPI instructors to invite them to present at our meetings, and I take advantage the private CPI-network Facebook group to get answers to questions from my fellow Citizen Planners and CPI instructors.

 Co-hosting a well-attended Spring Fling at the library was one of their early successes.
-Guests included the Department of Behavioral Health and disAbility Services, The Boy Scouts, CHIP, Senator Anthony Hardy Williams’ office and some ‘edutainment’ from a local company that teaches the sciences to youth.
+Guests included the Department of Behavioral Health and Disability Services, The Boy Scouts, CHIP, Senator Anthony Hardy Williams’ office and some ‘edutainment’ from a local company that teaches the sciences to youth.

 200 families were able to sign-up for health insurance for their children that day, and local politicians stopped by when an event they were coincidentally holding across the street ended.
 When they saw what a success the Spring Fling was, they asked if they could partner with Cobbs Creek Neighbors on future events!